Program Overview

 Course Outline

-The BSocSc (Youth and Community Work) degree programme combines an academic social science programme with a professionally accredited qualification in youth work.
-This unique degree offers a range of foundational subjects, including Sociology, Social Policy, and Research Methods, as well as exciting contemporary subjects such as the sociology of youth, principles and practice of youth and community work, citizen engagement and social movements, children and young people's rights, working with groups and communities, global education, young people's mental health, the use of social media in youth and community work, sustainability and the environment, and project planning and management.
+The program offers a range of foundational subjects, including Sociology, Social Policy, and Research Methods.
+Contemporary subjects such as the sociology of youth, principles and practice of youth and community work, citizen engagement and social movements, children and young people's rights, working with groups and communities, global education, young people's mental health, the use of social media in youth and community work, sustainability, and the environment are also covered.
+The course is structured to introduce students to key concepts and theories, with the first year focused on foundational knowledge.

 Modules

-- SS1104 Principles and Practice of Youth and Community Work (10 credits)
+- Principles and Practice of Youth and Community Work (10 credits)

-- SS1130 Contemporary Issues in Youth and Community Work (5 credits)
+- Contemporary Issues in Youth and Community Work (5 credits)

-- SS1154 Informal and Global Education in a Youth and Community Work Setting (5 credits)
+- Informal and Global Education in a Youth and Community Work Setting (5 credits)

-See the Academic Programme Catalogue for the current core and elective modules for all years.
+- Years 2 and 3: See the Academic Programme Catalogue for the current core and elective modules.

 Course Practicalities